ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 #### Statement of the model structure

-First we consider, def. \ref{StrictModelStructureOnDiagramSpectra} below, the "strict" model structures which regard spectra only as diagrams of topological spaces, ignoring the fact that it is not the degreewise [[homotopy groups]] but the [[stable homotopy groups]] that are to be invariants of [[stable homotopy types]] (with an extra subtlety in the case of symmetric spectra, see prop. \ref{RelationBetweenStableEquivalencesAndStableWeakHomotopyEquivalencesForDiagramSpectra} below).
+First we consider, prop. \ref{StrictModelStructureOnDiagramSpectra} below, the "strict" model structures which regard spectra only as diagrams of topological spaces, ignoring the fact that it is not the degreewise [[homotopy groups]] but the [[stable homotopy groups]] that are to be invariants of [[stable homotopy types]] (with an extra subtlety in the case of symmetric spectra, see prop. \ref{RelationBetweenStableEquivalencesAndStableWeakHomotopyEquivalencesForDiagramSpectra} below).
 Incorporating the latter is accomplished by a Bousfield localization of the strict model structures to the genuine stable model structures below in theorem \ref{StableModelStructuresOnDiagramSpectra}

-+-- {: .num_defn #StrictModelStructureOnDiagramSpectra}
++-- {: .num_prop #StrictModelStructureOnDiagramSpectra}
-###### Definition
+###### Proposition

 Write $[Seq, Top^{\ast/}_{Quillen}]$ for the [[model category]] structure on $\mathbb{N}$-parameterized sequences of pointed topological spaces, whose weak equivalences, fibrations and cofibrations are degreewise those of the [[classical model structure on pointed topological spaces]].
 (This is equivalently the induced injective or projective [[model structure on functors]]).